NoahKusaba/Advent-of-Code-2023-Rust/Readme.md

 # Advent-of-Code-2023-Rust

-To run problems for each day use the following command in your termianl (You will need a Rust build-system like Cargo installed):
+To run problems for each day use the following command in your termianl (You will need a Rust build-system like Cargo installed).

     -   cargo run --bin day10